-The initial PHA may not terminate or delay making payments under existing portability billing arrangements as a result of over leasing or funding shortfalls.
-COC must manage its tenant-based program in a manner that ensures that it has the financial ability to provide assistance for families that move out of its jurisdiction under portability and are not absorbed by receiving PHAs as well as for families that remain within its jurisdiction.
+The initial PHA may not terminate or delay making payments under existing portability billing arrangements as a result of overleasing or funding shortfalls.
+The PHA must manage its tenantbased program in a manner that ensures that it has the financial ability to provide assistance for families that move out of its jurisdiction under portability and are not absorbed by receiving PHAs as well as for families that remain within its jurisdiction.

-The initial PHA will utilize direct deposit to ensure that the payment is received by the deadline unless the receiving PHA notifies the initial PHA that direct deposit is not acceptable to them.
+COCThe initial PHA will utilize direct deposit to ensure that the payment is received by the deadline unless the receiving PHA notifies the COCinitial PHA that direct deposit is not acceptable to them.
 If the initial PHA extends the term of the voucher, the receiving PHA's voucher will expire 30 calendar days from the new expiration date of the initial PHA's voucher.